Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 How to Read This Map

-Use the model selector to compare different ways of measuring risk: total expected losses, risk per resident, and FEMA's National Risk Index.
-Across all three models, roughly half of Vermont towns have received no federal flood mitigation funding — including many in the highest-need quartile.
+Use the model selector to compare three different measures of risk: total expected loss, expected loss per resident, and FEMA's National Risk Index.
+While rankings shift across models, the broader pattern remains similar.

 Metric: